-Many of the elements of this topsoil handling and redistribution plan that was approved in TR-57 were further modified for Permit Revision 06.
+Results of the analysis will be maintained by the mine and/or Division offices.
+Qualitative monitoring for fertility will also be done on allhandling and redistribution plan that was approved in TR-57 were further modified for Permit Revision 06.